 JobOperator.start method is the name of the job as specified in its job definition file.
 The second parameter is a

 Properties object that represents the parameters for this job execution.
-You can use job parameters to pass information that is only known at run time to a job.
+You can use job parameters to pass to a job information that is only known at runtime.

 JobExecution interface in the